data-integrations/wrangler/docs/directives/parse-as-fixed-length.md

 # Parse as Fixed Length

-The `parse-as-fixed-length` directive parses a column as a fixed length record with widths for each field specified.
+The PARSE-AS-FIXED-LENGTH directive parses a column as a fixed length record with widths for each field specified.